 In the recent years, the practice of crowdsourcing to engage public in government decisions has increased.
 This page gathers some of the instances in which public participated in influencing government decisions.

 Inviting public to choose the UAE’s logo

 In 2019, the UAE initiated a national project under the title ‘The UAE Nation Brand’ to design and create a logo that will highlight the UAE’s unique identity and strengthen its long-standing positive image to the world.
 49 Emiratis designed three logos.
 People are invited to vote for the one that they think will best represent the UAE for the next 50 years.
 For every vote that is cast, a tree will be planted.
 Voting is open from 17 to 27 December 2019 through the official website of the UAE Nation Brand.
 The winning logo is set to be declared on Wednesday 8 January 2020.

 The ‘7 Lines’ logo was announced to be the winning design.
 Read more about the selected logo.

 Enhancing the regulatory framework of the UAE financial sector

 The Central Bank of the U.A.E.
-(CBUAE) proposed a draft regulation for loan-based crowdfunding platforms (CFPS) (PDF, 250 KB) operating in the UAE.
-Through a public consultation, CBUAE invites you all; particularly those who intend to operate a CFP in the UAE, existing licensed financial institutions and other stakeholders to propose ideas or share comments and insights that would enhance the regulation.
+(CBUAE) proposed a draft regulation for loan-based crowdfunding platforms (CFPS) operating in the UAE.
+Through a public consultation, CBUAE invited all; particularly those who intend to operate a CFP in the UAE, existing licensed financial institutions and other stakeholders to propose ideas or share comments and insights that would enhance the regulation.
 Read on.